Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/projects/sfab/_index.md

 date: 2020-04-30T20:49:00-04:00
 draft: false
 caption: |
-    A ~~Twitter~~Mastodon bot which posts AI-generated Scenes From a Hat scene suggestions and awards points to the funniest responses.
+    A ~~Twitter~~Mastodon bot which posts randomly generated Scenes From a Hat scene suggestions and awards points to the funniest responses.
 Written in Python.
     (But, of course, the points don't matter.)
     Also available on [Reddit](https://www.reddit.com/r/ScenesFromABot/), and formerly on [Twitter](https://twitter.com/ScenesFromABot).
 caption_mainpage: ""